FrederikJorgensen/theforgottengiants/README.md

 This app is centered around the The Forgotten Giants and will provide you with a map to find the giants and information about the giants.

 # Installation
 For our app we have used [Expo](https://expo.io/learn).
-To set up the expo environment and libraries that allows you to run the code on a simulator:
+To set up the Expo environment and libraries that allows you to run the code on a simulator, do as follows:

 Download [NodeJS](https://nodejs.org/en/) - the latest version